Blendify/blender-manual/trunk/blender_docs/manual/modeling/objects/groups_and_parenting.rst

-To use Bone Parenting, you must first select all the Child Objects you wish to parent to a specific Armature Bone, then :kbd:`Shift-RMB` select the Armature Object and switch it into Pose Mode and then select the specific bone you wish to be the Parent Bone by :kbd:`Rmb` selecting it.
+To use Bone Parenting, you must first select all the Child Objects you wish to parent to a specific Armature Bone, then :kbd:`Shift-RMB` select the Armature Object and switch it into Pose Mode and then select the specific bone you wish to be the Parent Bone by :kbd:`RMB` selecting it.
 Once done press :kbd:`Ctrl-P` and select Bone from the Set Parent To popup dialog.

 Now transforming that bone in Pose Mode will result in the Child Objects also transforming.